levonhakobyan7/Pairs-Trading-USC-2023/README.md

 # Data Loader

-1. Load data for the first time: run `main.py`, data pickle file will be stored under `/data`
+1. Load data for the first time: run `main.py`

+   data of top 500 largest stocks (from 01/01/1990 to today) will be stored under `/data` folder
-2. see `example.py` for how to get stock data (date scale: 01/01/1990 -- today).
+2. see `example.py` for how to get stock data by stock symbols and choices